uxlfoundation/oneapi-construction-kit/doc/modules/vecz/vecz.md

 `compiler::utils`.
 The `BuiltinInfo` interface is used to ascertain certain properties of OpenCL builtin functions such as whether a particular function has a vector equivalent, or whether it is a work item ID query.
-Specific implementations of the interface are provided for OpenCL and for DXIL.
+Specific implementations of the interface are provided for OpenCL.

 Before running vecz, it is recommended to run the `compiler::utils::OptimalBuiltinReplacementPass`.
 This replaces certain builtin